sg31147/I-PseudoRelevanceFeedback/README.md

           - ./file/*
           - ./experiment/*

-  bonus  if you want to see webapplicaion that i usage a little small code you can run notebooks step 6 here are final output
+    Web Application Demo
+    To see the web application in action, run notebook step 6 to view the final output.

   ## Docker Alternative
   If you are comfortable with Docker, you can use the provided Docker Compose file to pull and run our pre-built image with a single command: